In this article, you'll learn about the importance of permission and what you can do to secure it.

 Express means that when you asked for permission, your question wasn't tied in with another agreement.
 For example, a separate checkbox for "I would like to receive marketing email from XYZ company" is express and clear.

 Because permission should also be verifiable, we recommend getting written or otherwise archived permission from each contact.
 When you use Mailchimp's signup forms, we track and record the date and time of submission, so you have verified permission.

-People who haven't given you permission are more likely to report your email campaigns as spam, and less likely to engage with your campaigns or make purchases.
+People who haven't given you permission are more likely to report your emails as spam, and less likely to engage with your emails or make purchases.
 It's in your best interest to always secure express permission.

-Spam reports can lead to aggressive spam filtering or denylisting (other providers may refer to it as "blacklisting"), which makes it impossible for some subscribers to receive any of your campaigns.
+Spam reports can lead to aggressive spam filtering or denylisting (other providers may refer to it as "blacklisting"), which makes it impossible for some subscribers to receive any of your emails.
 This can also damage Mailchimp's reputation as a whole and negatively affect delivery for all our users.

 When someone reports an email as spam, their inbox notifies their internet service provider (ISP) that the message in question looks suspicious.
 The ISP then tracks how many people on their network report emails from the sending domain as spam.

 Unfortunately, a majority of email users report that they mark emails as spam that they know aren't spam.
-Some of these spam reports may actually be attempts to unsubscribe, so it's important that all of your email campaigns include an unsubscribe link your subscribers can easily find.
+Some of these spam reports may actually be attempts to unsubscribe, so it's important that all of your emails include an unsubscribe link your subscribers can easily find.

 Your recipients are also more likely to mark your emails as spam if they're not familiar with your company.
 Studies also show 43 percent of email users will report spam if they don't recognize the sender's From name or From email address.
-Make sure these labels are clearly tied to your brand, and send campaigns regularly so subscribers don't forget who you are.
-You should always include a permission reminder in your email campaign footer.
+Make sure these labels are clearly tied to your brand, and send emails regularly so subscribers don't forget who you are.
+You should always include a permission reminder in your email footer.